Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 There are lots of interesting articles on the subject.
 Among them, I highlight these two:

-* __Learning what and where to draw__ [[article]][Reed_art] [[code]][Reed_code]: in this paper, the authors propose a mechanism to tell (via text descriptions) the GAN not only how you would like the content of the image to be (what), but also the position of the element via bounding boxes/landmarks.
+* __Learning what and where to draw__ [[article]][Reed_art] [[code]][Reed_code]: in this paper, the authors propose a mechanism to tell the GAN (via text descriptions) not only how you would like the content of the image to be, but also the position of the element via bounding boxes/landmarks.
 Have a look at the results:

 ![Learning what and where to draw figure]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/Reed_figure.jpg){: .center-image }

 * __StackGAN__ [[article]][StackGAN_art] [[code]][StackGAN_code]: this is a similar paper to the previous one.
 In this case, they focus on improving the quality of the image by using 2 GANs at the same time: Stage-I and Stage-II.
 Stage-I is used to get a low-resolution image containing the "general" idea of the image.
-Stage-II refines Stage-I's images with more details and a higher resolution.
+Stage-II refines Stage-I's images with more details and higher resolution.
 This paper has, to my knowledge, one of the bests models when it comes to generating high-quality images.
-See by yourself:
+See it by yourself:

 ![Samples from StackGAN]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/StackGAN_samples.jpg){: :height="auto" width="490px" .center-image }